imagineLife/big-site/content/node/cmd-input/cmd-entrypoint.md

 ```

 ### evaluate or check
-These two commands can seem like they do very similar things.
+These two commands can seem like they do very similar things, `-e` for evaluate and `-c` for check.
 **Evaluate**, though, will evaluate, or check, a string as a script.
 **Check**, on the other hand, will check, or evaluate, a file/program.
 Passing a file to evaluate will not work.